runtimeverification/evm-semantics/media/2018-csf/presentation.md

 -   Runtime Verification, Inc. offers audits as a service, typical process is:
     1. Specify high-level business logic in English, confirm with customer.[^usuallyNotDone]
-    2. Refine to a mathematical definition of logic, confirm with customer.
+    2. Refine to a mathematical definition, confirm with customer.
     3. Refine to a set of K Reachability Claims, confirm with customer.
     4. Fix bugs in contract and specification until the K prover is satisfied.
     5. Send all documents generated and list of issues found to customer.

--   Independent groups also using KEVM to verify smart contract stack (eg. [DappHub](https://github.com/kframework/dapphub)).
+-   Independent groups also using KEVM to verify contract stack (eg. [DappHub](https://github.com/kframework/dapphub)).
-    -   We assist as needed.

 [^usuallyNotDone]: Surprisingly, many smart contract developers don't have a high-level specification of their contracts.